Stacking transmission spectra of different exoplanets: Fundamentals

 \subsection{Stacking different profiles of the same species}

 Before we expand our discussion to stacking general transmission spectra, we will first explore what happens when you stack transmission spectra in a wavelength range where the spectrum is dominated by a single species (e.g. a H$_2$O or CO$_2$ band).
 At the typical resolution of space-based observations (e.g. Hubble, JWST and ARIEL) one is not sensitive to the pressure dependence of {\it individual} molecular lines, and as such the overall pressure sensitivity of the molecular bands is not strongly wavelength dependent \citep[e.g.][]{deWit2013}.
+Similarly, the same is true for the cores of atomic lines, such as sodium and potassium; this does not hold for the line wings that are pressure sensitive, but these typically require higher resolution ground-based data to detect \citep[e.g.][]{Nikolov2018}.
 Therefore, within a single molecular band we can assume that our power-law dependence for the extinction $l_\nu$ is not wavelength dependent and is fixed to a single value $l_j$ for each planet $j$.
 Under this simplification, Equation~\ref{eqn:delta_R1} becomes:

 where we have now dropped the (``$0$'') index on the optical depths for simplicity.
 Thus, stacking $N_{\rm p}$ transmission spectra, we find:

 where the last result follows from the fact that for each planet the geometric factors in each optical path-length are essentially identical (under the assumption $H\ll R_P$).
 Now, since the cross-section ratio is a fundamental property of the species, not of the planet, the cross-section ratio is constant for each planet (again highlighting that this is appropriate at low resolution where individual molecular lines are unresolved).
 This means that the stacked spectra become: